 However, all this autumnal rain is working wonders with helping spring bulbs to send out their new season’s roots, and the annual snowdrop lift and potting session has begun.

 A tup (ram lamb) for our ewes arrived on the 7th, and this was beaten by the first large starling flocks, this year heading due North up the valley at dusk, on November 5th.

 The same evening, but an hour later, around 5.15 p.m., I stood, waited, and thrilled as this year’s first woodcock was spotted (just a few days before the “woodcock” full moon of November) flying up over the gateway to the South of our upper hay meadow.

 Given the unprecedented current rise in energy costs, consequent to the ongoing war in Ukraine and inflationary pressures from the global pandemic’s profligacy by most governments, the milder temperatures were most welcome.
-As is having one’s own store of seasoned firewood – we recently learned that even sustainably produced wood pellets for our biomass boiler have now increased by around 40%, since our last delivery.
+As is having one’s own store of seasoned firewood – we recently learned that even sustainably produced wood pellets for our biomass boiler have now increased by around 40%, since our last delivery..

-The earthtongue mushrooms appeared as usual in many areas of the mossy croquet lawn, and after the very wet weather a very necessary top dressing of the steep section of our access track was needed.
+The earthtongue mushrooms appeared as usual in many areas of the mossy croquet lawn, and after the recent wet weather a very necessary top dressing of the steep section of our access track was needed.
 It’s surprising how quickly 2 scoops of scalpings were soon used up on around 30 metres.

 The month ended with a few more lovely sunrises and cloudscapes, and at last another dry day, but the rainfall total of 294.5 and PV inverter reading of just 84.12 kWh confirm what a wet, mild and gloomy month it was.